Chinook Salmon caught at Haida Gwaii.

 When you’re angling for salmon all day, the very best thing to dine on at night, if you can manage it, is of course salmon.
 And it would be best if the salmon you dined on were the same salmon you hooked during the day.

 But it’s impossible.
 In the dining room where we ate--and Chef Jason was extraordinary--they’re not allowed to serve fish the anglers caught out on the water.
 The fish you caught hasn’t gone through the necessary health inspections required by the Canadian government, and the lodge is obliged to follow code.

 No matter.
 I still ordered salmon at least twice during our four-day trip.
 Likely flown in from Vancouver.
 And it was excellent even if not caught in our boat.
 Besides, the dining room had three or four dishes on offer each night (steak, lamb, sablefish, etc.) and any choice you opted for would be excellent, thanks to Jason and team.
 Langara Lodge, way up in the Canadian wilderness, also has its own pastry chef, believe it or not, and this pastry chef, named Donesh, does some amazing things.
 Not your typical fishing outpost in the woods by any means.

 My father invited me to this place, Langara Fishing Lodge, and it was by a long shot the best of the dozen or so fishing trips I’d been on with him.
 Langara is a small island at the top of the Haida Gwaii island chain just off the northwest Pacific coast of Canada.
 On a clear day you can see the southern coast of Alaska across the water.
-The island chain is named for the Haida people that had lived there for centuries before Europeans arrived.
+The island chain is named for the Haida people that had occupied it for centuries before Europeans arrived.

 We were fishing mainly for chinook salmon, but also caught coho salmon and bottom fished a bit for halibut too.